-Any Tier 2 workers that you employ in the UK will have to leave their job at your company, and leave the UK within 60 days or by their visa expiry date if sooner, unless they can make a new, successful visa application to stay in the UK within the timeframe.
+Any sponsored workers that you employ in the UK under the licence will have to leave their job at your company, and leave the UK within 60 days or by their visa expiry date if sooner, unless they can make a new, successful visa application to stay in the UK within the timeframe.

 Have you received a sponsor licence revocation letter?